damienmaguire/Tesla-Charger/README.md

 This mode also control HVDC via digital out 1 and AC mains via a contactor via Digital out 2.-Untested as of this date.

+19/06/19 : Added schematic for V4 logic board design.
+V4 has the following upgrades over V3 :

+-Changed from Type B USB to Mini.
+This will allow the charger lid to close without modification.

+-Added extra stage of filtering to proximity signal.

+-Single wire CAN capability added using the NCV7356.
+Now uses the exact same switching method between pwm control pilot and sw can as used in the Tesla charger / bms boards.
+This will allow use of Tesla destination charging, Chademo adapter,CCS adapter and possibly supercharging.
+All software dependent.

+-Added two high power DC low side contactor drivers for use with DC fast charge or as general outputs.

+-Added 3rd CAN channel based around the MCP2517 controller.
+Allows for high speed as well as FD Can.
+This extra can channel will allow the Tesla charger to act as a Chademo controller.
+Just add contactors and a hall current sensor.

+-Two extra filtered and protected 12v digital inputs.
+General use or chademo control.

+-One extra filtered and protected analog input.
+General use or hall current sensor for chademo control.

+Untested as of this date.

 Enjoy!